annoymousLink/PoisDetc-Code/README.md

 ```
 again.

-The results is like below:
+The results(10 shots)are like below:

 ```bash
 On Labe:0 || 10 Shots Detection || Loss Results: [0.00266673 0.02825947 0.01446394 0.0382086  0.52626806 0.0225951